ibexa/documentation-developer/docs/guide/site_factory.md

     Now, you can choose a design with a defined Site skeleton, and decide if you want to use its skeleton by toggling **Generate site using site skeleton**.

-    ### Configure User Group skeleton
+    ### Configure User Group skeletons

-    With the User Group skeleton you can define policies and limitations that apply to a select group of users who can access the site.
+    With User Group skeletons you can define policies and limitations that apply to select groupa of users who can access the site.

-    User Group skeletons and their limitations can be location-based.
-    You must use a remote ID instead.
-    User Group skeletons cannot contain individual User content items either.

     You can create many User Group skeletons and associate them with many templates.
     One template can have many User Group skeletons assigned.

+    To create a User Group skeleton, first go to **Admin** -> **Site skeletons** and add a User Group to a list of available skeletons.
-    To define a User Group skeleton, add a configuration key to the template definition:
+    Then, review the detailed information of the newly created User Group skeleton, copy the Location ID or the the Location remote ID value, and add a configuration key to the template definition:

     ```yaml
     ez_platform_site_factory:
         templates:
             <site_name>:
                 (...)
-                user_group_skeleton_ids: [ <id1>, <id2>, ... ]
+                user_group_skeleton_ids: [ <id_skeleton1>, <id_skeleton2>, ... ]
     ```

+    Manage the permissions associated to the User Group skeleton by [assigning Roles](https://doc.ibexa.co/projects/userguide/en/latest/site_organization/organizing_the_site/#managing-permissions).
+    Make sure that the roles that you assign to the User Group skeleton do not contain location-based limitations.
+    User Group skeletons cannot contain individual User content items either.

     User Group skeletons survive deleting the site.